joshbegley/nyt-latest/README.md

 **What to Know About Israel’s Airstrike on Hamas in Qatar**\
 `Why did Israel attack?
 Who was killed?
 What has been the Qatari response?
-Answers to these, and other key questions.`\
+Here are answers to those and other key questions.`\
 https://nytimes.com/2025/09/10/world/middleeast/israel-attack-qatar-hamas.html

 **Barcelona's Camp Nou chaos leaves the Spanish champions without a home.
 What's next?**\